pappasam/pappasam.github.io/content/articles/docker-python-install-wheels.rst

 Copying betwen Docker build stages in multi-stage build
 -------------------------------------------------------

-Unless you explicitly specify a `--target`_, a Docker multi-stage build will tag the last stage in a multi-stage build.
+Unless we explicitly specify a `--target`_, Docker multi-stage builds will tag their last stage.
 Downstream build stages can reference upstream build stages and copy resources from them, similarly to how resources can be copied from any local or remote file system into a traditional Docker container.
-Therefore, we "compiled" our Python code in one build stage and copied this compiled code in another build stage.
-Since the code no longer needed be compiled, we didn't need to install a C compiler or Linux headers.
+Therefore, we "compile" our Python code in one build stage and copy this compiled code in another build stage.
+Since the code no longer needs to be compiled, we don't need to a C compiler or Linux headers.
+As the coup de grâce, our build's final stage is not based on any image with a C compiler installed, so this approach completely avoids Docker's caching complexities.
-Since these compilation dependencies are never installed on any of our target images base images, Docker's caching doesn't create any problems for us.

 .. _`--target`: https://docs.docker.com/engine/reference/commandline/build/#specifying-target-build-stage---target